Skip to main content

 Health context (high level)

 Regulatory limits for DBPs balance long-term health risk against feasibility.
-If you want the deep dive, read your utility's CCR language on health effects — it is written for consumers and reviewed for accuracy.
+If you want the deep dive, read your public water system's CCR language on health effects — it is written for consumers and reviewed for accuracy.

 Practical ways to reduce exposure